fangyinh/ROI-for-MView/Readme.md

 ### Extracting the gestures using MViewRT

-NOTE: MViewRT requires the MViewRT and melba packages.
-Because the code for those packages is not mine to distribute, you'll need to ask me (or someone else in SPAN) directly for those files.
-For RoI analysis, the melba package has been supplemented with an additional file called 'DelimitGestNew.m', and a new version of 'lp_findgest.m'.
-Even if you already have the melba package, you will need these additional file.
+WARNING: MViewRT requires the MViewRT and melba packages.
+If you use the melba package for TaDA, you will need to get a new version from me.
+See contact information below.

 1. Assuming you followed the steps above, load the extracted gestures into MViewRT by calling: